USS Topeka (PG-35): World War I, 1916–1918

 She remained at Portsmouth — serving as station ship, auxiliary to Southery and as a prison ship — until the summer of 1916.
 On 14 June 1916, she was recommissioned and moved to New York where she served as receiving ship until decommissioned again on 14 September.
 Two weeks later, she departed New York, under tow by the tug Uncas, and returned to Portsmouth.
 There, she served as a training ship for 1st Naval District recruits throughout the United States' participation in World War I.

+Throughout her time in Portsmouth, Topeka was under the command of Medal of Honor recipient Chief Boatswain William Lowell Hill.

 Post-World War I, 1919–1929

 On 24 March 1919, Topeka was recommissioned at Boston.
 After fitting out, she cleared Boston on 28 May and headed south.
 She arrived in Charleston, South Carolina, on 9 June and reported for duty with the American Patrol Detachment.
 From then until late October, she cruised the Gulf of Mexico along the coast of Mexico.
 The gunboat returned to Charleston on 23 October.
 Topeka was placed out of commission on 21 November 1919 and was turned over to the Commandant of the Charleston Navy Yard.
 On 17 July 1920, the Navy adopted the alpha-numeric system of hull designations, and the gunboat became PG-35.
 Almost a year later, on 1 July 1921, she was redesignated IX-35.
 On 1 July 1922, Topeka was put up for sale.
 However, no satisfactory bids were forthcoming; and the vessel was withdrawn from the market on 29 September.

 Topeka was recommissioned again on 2 July 1923 and was turned over to the 4th Naval District as a training ship for Philadelphia units of the Naval Reserve Forces.